 What Is An Electronic Cigarette?

 An electronic cigarette is an electrical device that vaporises e-liquid into an inhalable form.
 It is an alternative way to obtain the nicotine your body is craving.
-Made from three component parts; a rechargeable battery, a tank and an atomizer head, easy enough for any adult to use and make the switch to vaping.
+Made from three component parts; a rechargeable battery, a tank and a coil, easy enough for any adult to use and make the switch to vaping.

 Sound easy?
 That’s because it is.
 But let’s delve deeper and look at each of these components in detail to give you a full understanding of how they work and complement each other.